 The scheme’s progress

-Fifty six stores take part in the scheme.
+In 2015, there were 61 Resene stores taking part in the scheme.

 Find out more

-Information about the Paintwise scheme [Resene website], including how community groups can apply for free paint, locations to drop off paint, and information on waste reduction education.
+It includes how community groups can apply for free paint, a list of locations to drop off paint, and information on waste reduction education.